 The medicinal component present in this spice is called curcumin, well known for reducing Alzheimer's symptoms.
-The drug prevents beta-amyloid from forming, a protein that destroys th cells and tissues over time, resulting in Alzheimer's.
+The drug prevents beta-amyloid from forming, a protein that destroys the cells and tissues over time, resulting in Alzheimer's.4.
+Prevents heart diseases

-Turmeric water helps to prevent heart diseases by lowering cholesterol levels and preventing atherosclerosis, turmeric guards against blood clots and the accumulation of plaque in the arteries.
+Turmeric water helps to prevent heart diseases by lowering cholesterol levels and preventing atherosclerosis, turmeric guards against blood clots and the accumulation of plaque in the arteries.5.
+Improves your skin

 According to studies, curcumin has the anti-inflammatory potential to block both the messengers that cause and maintain inflammation.
 A healthy defence mechanism in our bodies, inflammation is beneficial in moderation but causes collateral harm, such as an elevated risk of diseases like cancer and heart disease.

 Turmeric produces heat and warmth in the body.
 So, in such cases, this might lead to severe inflammation in your stomach which can even cause diarrhea.
 Consuming more than the said amount might lead to these effects.